dimitrisdol/JavaFX-Medical-App/README.md

 Installation and Run Instructions

-In order to run after downloading the AMC_Java project file:
+In order to run after downloading the JavaFX-Medical-App project file:

 IF RUN IN INTELLIJ IDEA: